Holy Spirit: “God’s Spirit Lives in Us”

 The Keys of the Kingdom in Matthew 16:19

 Jesus declares to Peter in Matthew 16:19, “I will give you the keys of the kingdom of heaven, and whatever you bind on earth shall be bound in heaven, and whatever you loose on earth shall be loosed in heaven.”
 This verse, building on Peter’s confession of Jesus as “the Christ, the Son of the living God” (Matthew 16:16), grants Peter apostolic authority to proclaim the gospel, opening the kingdom to believers.
 The “keys” symbolize stewardship to admit or exclude, as seen in Peter’s Spirit-empowered preaching at Pentecost (Acts 2:14-41), where he calls for repentance and baptism, promising the gift of the Holy Spirit (Acts 2:38-39).
-This authority, linked to his name Cephas (“rock,” John 1:42; Section 3D), channels the Spirit’s outpouring from Christ, the ultimate rock (1 Corinthians 10:4), fulfilling Joel 2:28 (Acts 2:17-18).
+This authority, linked to his name Cephas (“rock,” John 1:42), channels the Spirit’s outpouring from Christ, the ultimate rock (1 Corinthians 10:4), fulfilling Joel 2:28 (Acts 2:17-18).
 Peter’s “binding and loosing” reflects his role in declaring God’s will under the Spirit’s guidance (John 16:13), as seen in including Gentiles (Acts 10:44-48) and shaping church practices (Acts 15:7-11).
 The Eucharist, as the fulfillment of the manna, sustains this gospel proclamation (1 Corinthians 11:26).

 Is the Holy Spirit the Key to the Kingdom?